hanabi/hanabi.github.io/docs/beginner/clue-interpretation-question-3.md

     - If it is a red 3, then this would be a *Chop-Focus Delayed Play Clue* through his own red 2.
 That is legal.
     - If it is a red 4, then it wouldn't make any sense, because red 4 is neither playable nor critical.
 (All clues must either be *Play Clues* or *Save Clues*.)
     - Thus, it must be a *Chop-Focus Delayed Play Clue* on the red 3.
-1. Bob writes "red 3" on slot 3.
+1. Bob writes a *card note* of "red 3" on his slot 3 card.

 </TabItem>
 </Tabs>